 Here the number thread means how many users can access the specified website, and the loop count means how many times we need to execute the testing.
 Ramp-up time is nothing but a time difference between two users.

 Next, we need to add the JMeter element as per our requirement; here, we added HTTP requests as shown below screenshot.

-Here we need to specify the URL that we want, so here for the trial purpose, we use google URL as well we can also specify the name of the HTTP request as shown below screenshot.
+Here we need to specify the URL we want, so here, we use Google URL as well for the trial purpose.
+We can also specify the name of the HTTP request, as shown below screenshot.

-In the next step, we need to execute the test plan and see the result in the listener below.
+In the next step, we must execute the test plan and see the result in the listener below.

 In the above graph, we can see lines with different colors.

-- Black: It is used to show the total number of samples that are sent.
+- Black: It is used to show the total number of samples sent.